kabisa/maji-extras/src/components/nativestorage_driver.md

 ## Usage

+This driver uses native Promises.
+Depending on the browser support requirements for your project, you might have to use a Promise polyfill.

 This driver depends on the NativeStorage Cordova plug-in.
 Install the plug-in by including the following line in `config.xml`: